 - Individual Studio Visits

-- Worshop professional practices (including preparing for graduate school, artist statement), welding, monotype, frame building.
+- Workshop professional practices (including preparing for graduate school, artist statement), welding, monotype, frame building.

 Also mixed in the calendar are numerous visiting artist lectures and studio visits, museum and gallery field trips.
 The last week includes exit reviews by SSP@VCU faculty and a culminating on-campus exhibition of work produced during the program.